zeeshanak23/javascript-training/operators/README.md

 1. a = true
    b = true
-   a && b is true
+   then a && b is true

 2. a = false
    b = true